 Sara visited a new accountant and learned that she can avoid the 10 percent penalty, which is more than $5,000, by taking substantially equal distributions.*

 While avoiding the penalty sounds attractive, Sara must decide whether she is better off paying the one-time penalty and leaving the money in her 401(k) or beginning a series of payments that will reduce her retirement savings while also increasing her taxable income for at least five years.

 How to start the SEPP

 Starting the SEPP is easy.
-In the first year that a taxpayer takes an early distribution, he or she must indicate on Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, that he or she qualifies for the exception, as shown below.
+In the first year that a taxpayer takes an early distribution, he or she must indicate on Form 5329, Additional Taxes on Qualified Plans (Including IRAs) and Other Tax-Favored Accounts, that he or she qualifies for the early distribution exception, as shown below.

-The amount of the distribution on line 2 would be accompanied by Code 02 to indicate the distribution was part of a SEPP.
+The amount of the early distribution on line 2 would be accompanied by Code 02 to indicate the distribution was part of a SEPP.
 The taxpayer would follow the same procedure each year he or she takes a SEPP distribution.